 It's a kind of magic: Advent in Vienna

 What does Advent in Vienna have in common with coriander?
 Clearly the polarizing force.
 Either you're a proud defender or a strident opponent.
 It's the same with Christmas: while some people change radio channel at the sound of the first Christmas song, others can hardly wait to fill their home with the aroma of freshly baked cookies.
-Our tips for Advent convince even the biggest of Christmas grouches.
+Our tips for Advent in Vienna convince even the biggest of Christmas grouches.

 Good all round: the Viennese snow globe